Linear inverse problems with nonnegativity constraints: singularity of optimisers: Numerical experiments

+We also choose \(\beta = 2\).
+Recall from \autoref{sec:betdiv} that the divergence reduces to the Euclidean distance in this case.
+We can now compute the singular solutions explicitly depending on the parameter \(y \in \R^{2}\), as shown in \autoref{fig:regions}.
+For $y \in \R_+^2$ outside of the cone the solution is of the form $\xi \delta_1$ with $\xi \geq 0$ a varying parameter.
+For completeness, we also display the solution for $y \notin \R_+^2$ (which is either $0$ or $\xi \delta_0$ with $\xi \geq 0$ a varying parameter).

 We also look at the effect of regularisation.
-In this case, we use total variation regularisation, that is, we solve where \(\operatorname{TV}(\mu)\) is the total variation of the derivative of the measure \(\mu\) and \(\rho\) is a regularisation parameter.
+In this case, following standard practice in many image reconstruction problems, we use total variation regularisation, that is, we solve where \(\operatorname{TV}(\mu)\) is the total variation of the derivative of the measure \(\mu\) and \(\rho>0\) is a regularisation parameter.
 In this discretised, one-dimensional setting, this is simply \(\operatorname{TV}(\mu) = \sum_i \abs{\mu^{i+1} - \mu^{i}}\), where \(\mu^i\) is the value of the discretised measure at pixel~\(i\).
 We then compute the minimum using a primal-dual hybrid gradient method~\cite{ChaPo10}.
-We plot the resulting minima for various values of the regularisation parameter \(\rho\) in \autoref{fig:toyexperiment}.
+We plot the resulting minima for various values of the regularisation parameter \(\rho\) in~\autoref{fig:toyexperiment}, in the case $y = (0,1)$.
+As $\rho$ goes to $0$, the solution approaches the expected singular limit $\textstyle \frac{1}{2} \delta_1$.